John Marshall: Monuments and memorials

 Marshall, Michigan, was named in his honor five years before Marshall's death.
 It was the first of dozens of communities and counties named for him.
 Marshall County, Kentucky, Marshall County, Illinois, Marshall County, Indiana, Marshall County, Iowa, and Marshall County, West Virginia, are also named in his honor.
 Marshall College, named in honor of Chief Justice Marshall, officially opened in 1836.
 After a merger with Franklin College in 1853, the school was renamed as Franklin and Marshall College and relocated to Lancaster, Pennsylvania.
 Marshall University, Cleveland–Marshall College of Law, John Marshall Law School (Atlanta), and formerly, the John Marshall Law School (now the University of Illinois Chicago School of Law) are or were also named for Marshall.

 On May 20, 2021, the former John Marshall Law School in Chicago announced its official change of name to University of Illinois Chicago School of Law, effective July 1.
-The university board of trustees acknowledged that "newly discovered research", uncovered by historian Paul Finkelman, had revealed that Marshall was a slave trader and owner who practised "pro-slavery jurisprudence", which was deemed inappropriate for the school's namesake.
+The university board of trustees acknowledged that "newly discovered research", uncovered by historian Paul Finkelman, had revealed that Marshall was a slave trader and owner who practiced "pro-slavery jurisprudence", which was deemed inappropriate for the school's namesake.

 Numerous elementary, middle/junior high, and high schools around the nation have been named for him.

 The John Marshall commemorative dollar was minted in 2005.